Why Ukraine launched its cross-border attack on Putin’s forces in Russia’s Kursk

-Why Ukraine launched an audacious cross-border attack on Putin’s forces in Russia’s Kursk
+Kursk incursion: Why Ukraine launched an audacious cross-border attack on Putin’s forces in Russia

 While this assault will not change the trajectory of the war, writes Chris Stevenson, its symbolic importance and boost to morale should not be underestimated